cswcl/fake-api/README.md

 # fake-api

-A fake Historic Monuments database to play with https://my-json-server.typicode.com/
+A clipped Historic Monuments geojson to fake an API and play with.

+Point your preferred fetcher library to http://cswcl.github.io/fake-api/db.json and start coding that awesome user interface. ;)